 Other information for your visit

-The Avniashiappar temple at Avinashi is close by (8 km) from Tirumuruganpoondi.
+The Avniashiappar temple at Avinashi is near Tirumuruganpoondi (8 km).